Warsame-Egal/nba-live-tracker/nba-tracker-api/app/docs/API_DOCUMENTATION.md

 **Update Frequency:**

 - Updates are sent every 2 seconds when new plays are detected
-- Only active games (live or recently finished) are monitored
 - All historical plays are sent immediately upon connection

 ---